morskyjezek/neh-grant-data-project/README.md

 The notebook offers tools to filter the data to create different kinds of maps, and to export maps to files that can be reused in reports.

 #### 03b.
-An interactive US state map
+An interactive US state map (mapping for the web with python?)

-Create a map that shows grants across the country and allows the user to click &/or hover over each state to see how many grants & funds went to that state.
+TODO: Create a map that shows grants across the country and allows the user to click &/or hover over each state to see how many grants & funds went to that state.
 This would be a proof-of-concept for extension to view by congressional districts.

 #### 03c.
-Mapping for the web
+Mapping for the web (with standard web tools like html, css, javascript, and leaflet)

 Create an interactive, web-based map that will display the grants with individual markers on the map, allow a user to zoom and scroll,